cockroachdb/docs/v20.1/cluster-setup-troubleshooting.md

 ### Network partition

-If the Admin UI lists live nodes in the [**Dead Nodes** table](admin-ui-cluster-overview-page.html#dead-nodes), then you might have a network partition.
+If the Admin UI lists any dead nodes on the [**Cluster Overview** page](admin-ui-cluster-overview-page.html), then you might have a network partition.

 **Explanation:** A network partition prevents nodes from communicating with each other in one or both directions.
 This can be due to a configuration problem with the network, such as when whitelisted IP addresses or hostnames change after a node is torn down and rebuilt.
 In a symmetric partition, node communication is broken in both directions.
 In an asymmetric partition, node communication works in one direction but not the other.